 Here are the 11 steps you need to take to start and grow your new wedding planning business:

-It's important to know what kind of business you want, which will help you to write strategies to make that biz come to life.
+It's important to know what kind of business you want, which will help you write strategies to make that business come to life.

-We can't know what we're really building until we see the destination we want to arrive at, right?
+In addition, we can't know what we're really building until we see the destination we want to arrive at, right?

 To make this even easier for you, I've recorded an entire podcast episode on how to vision cast for your business. 👇

-It's important to know what kind of business YOU want so that you can reverse engineer the strategies that it will take to get there.
+This is why it's important to know what kind of business YOU want so that you can reverse engineer the strategies that it will take to get there.

 Don't skip this step.
 And listen to this podcast episode to get started.